-a.
-Overall timing from the date the application was received by the Central Authority to the date of the final outcome

-131. The 49 return applications where information was available were resolved in an average of 205 days, as against 144 days in 2015.
-This can be compared with the global average of 207 days.

-132. The graph below shows the average time taken to resolve applications in each State.
+- a.
+Overall timing from the date the application was received by the Central Authority to the date of the final outcome - 133.
+In the 49 applications where information was available, applications received by Asia Pacific States were resolved in an average of 205 days, as against 144 days in 2015.
+This can be compared with the global average of 207 days. - 134.
+The graph below shows the average time taken to resolve applications in each State.